Tanaka Establishes Production System In China For Fuel Cell Electrode Catalysts

 TANAKA's Fuel Cell Electrode Catalysts

 TANAKA's FC Catalyst Development Center, within its Shonan Plant, is currently developing and manufacturing electrode catalysts for polymer electrolyte membrane fuel cells (PEFCs) and polymer electrolyte water electrolysis (PEWE).
-Thepany sells highly active, highly durable platinum catalysts and platinum alloy catalysts for PEFC cathodes[1], highly-tolerant platinum alloy catalysts and OER catalysts[2] for PEFC anodes[3], and iridium oxide catalysts for PEWE anodes.
+The company sells highly active, highly durable platinum catalysts and platinum alloy catalysts for PEFC cathodes[1], highly CO-tolerant platinum alloy catalysts and OER catalysts[2] for PEFC anodes[3], and iridium oxide catalysts for PEWE anodes.

-PEFCs areed in applications such as fuel cell vehicles (FCVs) and residentiale fuel cells (ENE-FARM), with theire expected to expand in the future to also include es, trucks, and othermercial vehicles, forklifts and other material handling vehicles, heavynstruction machines, robots and other intrial machines, and large stationary equipment.pact, lightweight, high-output PEFCs employ a chemical reaction between hydrogen and oxygen to generate power, which will make them important devices for the global environment of the future.
+PEFCs are used in applications such as fuel cell vehicles (FCVs) and residential-use fuel cells (ENE-FARM), with their use expected to expand in the future to also include buses, trucks, and other commercial vehicles, forklifts and other material handling vehicles, heavy construction machines, robots and other industrial machines, and large stationary equipment.
+Compact, lightweight, high-output PEFCs employ a chemical reaction between hydrogen and oxygen to generate power, which will make them important devices for the global environment of the future.

-One major issue facing the full-scalee of fuel cell batteries is thest of the platinum theye.
-TANAKA has been researching preci metal catalysts for more than 40 years, resulting in the development of catalysts thate smaller amounts of preci metals while achieving high performance and high durability.
-By studying new carrier materials and catalyst post-processing methods and producing more active metal species, thepany is currently developing catalysts that are even more suitable fore in fuel cells.
+One major issue facing the full-scale use of fuel cell batteries is the cost of the platinum they use.
+TANAKA has been researching precimetal catalysts for more than 40 years, resulting in the development of catalysts that use smaller amounts of precimetals while achieving high performance and high durability.
+By studying new carrier materials and catalyst post-processing methods and producing more active metal species, the company is currently developing catalysts that are even more suitable for use in fuel cells.

 Trends in the Global Fuel Cell Market

-In China, government policyntinues to drive the development of hydrogen energy and FCVs as strategic intries.
-The Chinese government is implementing a range of support measures to promote research and development and the expandede of fuel cell battery technologies.
+In China, government policy continues to drive the development of hydrogen energy and FCVs as strategic industries.
+The Chinese government is implementing a range of support measures to promote research and development and the expanded use of fuel cell battery technologies.
 It is also driving the development and adoption of FCVs through subsidies, tax incentives, and other efforts.
-With other measures, including the development of hydrogen supply infrastructure in cities and along major traffic routes, theuntry's fuel cell market is expected to grow even further going forward.
+With other measures, including the development of hydrogen supply infrastructure in cities and along major traffic routes, the country's fuel cell market is expected to grow even further going forward.

 In Europe and the United States as well, governments are promoting zero-emission vehicles (ZEVs)[4].
-In the EU, as part of the Fit for 55 package of climate change measures adopted by the European Union in April 2023, a bill was adopted to require new passenger vehicles and smallmercial vehicles to be zero-emission, in principle, from 2035.
-(Thele of new vehicles equipped with internaltion engines will only be accepted after 2035 if theye synthetic fuels (e-fuels)[5].)
-In the as well, an executive order was issued in 2021 to require 50% of new carles to be electric by 2030.
+In the EU, as part of the Fit for 55 package of climate change measures adopted by the European Union in April 2023, a bill was adopted to require new passenger vehicles and small commercial vehicles to be zero-emission, in principle, from 2035.
+(The sale of new vehicles equipped with internal combustion engines will only be accepted after 2035 if they use synthetic fuels (e-fuels)[5].)
+In theas well, an executive order was issued in 2021 to require 50% of new car sales to be electric by 2030.

-In Japan, the Ministry of nomy, Trade, and Intry has been meeting with representatives of the hydrogen supply intry, automobile manufacturers, logisticspanies, local governments, and others since September 2022 to diss the expandede of hydrogen in mobility.
-In an interim summary of dissions in July 2023, it announced that the selection of priority areas for early adoption of trucks and es thate fuel cells to run will be finalized before the end of this year.
+In Japan, the Ministry of Economy, Trade, and Industry has been meeting with representatives of the hydrogen supply industry, automobile manufacturers, logistics companies, local governments, and others since September 2022 to discuss the expanded use of hydrogen in mobility.
+In an interim summary of discussions in July 2023, it announced that the selection of priority areas for early adoption of trucks and buses that use fuel cells to run will be finalized before the end of this year.

-TANAKA willntinue to fo on research and development while working to achieve stable supplies of fuel cell electrode catalysts, and as the leadingpany in the area of fuel cell electrode catalysts, it aims tontribute toward the expansion of fuel celle and realization of a hydrogen society.
+TANAKA will continue to foon research and development while working to achieve stable supplies of fuel cell electrode catalysts, and as the leading company in the area of fuel cell electrode catalysts, it aims to contribute toward the expansion of fuel cell use and realization of a hydrogen society.

 [1] Cathodes: Hydrogen-generation electrodes (air poles) where oxygen reduction reactions take place.
-This assumes that hydrogen-generation electrodes are beinged for water electrolysis (PEWE).
+This assumes that hydrogen-generation electrodes are being used for water electrolysis (PEWE).

 [2] OER catalysts: Catalysts that activate oxygen evolution reactions.

 [3] Anodes: Oxygen-generation electrodes (fuel poles) where hydrogen oxidation reactions take place.
-This assumes that hydrogen-generation electrodes are beinged for water electrolysis (PEWE).
+This assumes that hydrogen-generation electrodes are being used for water electrolysis (PEWE).

-[4] Zero-emission vehicles: Electric vehicles (EVs) and fuel cell vehicles (FCVs) that emit no carbon dioxide or other greenhe gases during operation.
-In the United States, plug-in electric vehicles (PHEVs) are alsonsidered to be ZEVs.
+[4] Zero-emission vehicles: Electric vehicles (EVs) and fuel cell vehicles (FCVs) that emit no carbon dioxide or other greenhouse gases during operation.
+In the United States, plug-in electric vehicles (PHEVs) are also considered to be ZEVs.

-[5] E-fuels: Petroleum-alternative fuels produced in a chemical reaction between carbon dioxide 2) and hydrogen (H2).
+[5] E-fuels: Petroleum-alternative fuels produced in a chemical reaction between carbon dioxide (CO2) and hydrogen (H2).

 Product inquiries